+In 2017 we reviewed and updated our sustainability policies.
 We also updated our Code of Conduct which underpins our purpose and corporate values.
 It guides us in the way we work at NIBC.
-Key themes are: doing the right thing, follow the letter and the spirit of rules and doing what we say.
+Key themes are: doing the right thing, follow the letter and the spirit of rules and doing as we say we do.
 You can find the Code of Conduct on our website.